lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

   and how to use a deduping library to avoid it.
 * [Mixin conventions](https://component.kitchen/elix/mixins) followed by Elix
   web component library.
-While not Lit-speciic, contains thoughtful suggestions around applying conventions when defining mixins.
+While not Lit-speciic, contains thoughtful suggestions around applying conventions when defining mixins for web components.